Clarithromycin (kla-ree-thro-MY-sin) tablets

 This above list includes serious side effects that may require medical attention.
 Serious side effects are rare.

 If any of the following happen, stop taking Clarithromycin Sandoz and tell your doctor immediately, or go to Accident and Emergency at your nearest hospital:

-- swelling of the face, lips, mouth or throat which may cause difficulty in swallowing or breathing or sudden collapse.
+- swelling of the face, lips, mouth, throat or neck which may cause difficulty in swallowing or breathing or sudden collapse.
 These are symptoms of an allergic reaction.

 This above list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.
 All of these side effects are very rare.